 - Case manager – can access all available data for your agency, including individual claim details.

-- Management – cannot access individual claim details.
+- Management – can access high level reports regarding the agency’s performance, cannot access individual claim details.

 - Finance – can access a range of incapacity payment reports.